About Us

 1. Increase mainstreaming and integration of biodiversity objectives in policies and planning at all levels of decision making and governance, including through direct awareness-raising with elected officials.

-2. Engage CGBWG members and partners with the UN Convention on Biological Diversity and the Kunming-Montreal Global Biodiversity Framework.
+2. Engage CalGBA members and partners with the UN Convention on Biological Diversity and the Kunming-Montreal Global Biodiversity Framework.

 3. Build super coalitions composed of state representatives, NGOs, academic institutions, municipalities, tribal governments and community organizations to connect with the KMGBF, thus raising ambition for local, state and federal action.